Fun, friendly dance classes all over London & Brighton. Find your nearest class…

 From 9:00pm: FREE LIVE MUSIC downstairs!

 Whether you are attending your first lesson or you are an experienced dancer we highly encourage you to stay after class for a boogie and a well earned drink!
 Each week fantastic blues musicians play live for your enjoyment, with plenty of room for you to strut your stuff!

 We love getting to dance at The Joker of Penton Street every week.
-Make sure you buy a drink, and mention ‘Swing Patrol’ at the bar and get 25% off food!
+Make sure you buy a drink and support our great venue!